BeansGalaxy/Beans-Backpacks-2/README.md

 <h3> FYI <img align="right" src="assets/images/back_slot.gif" alt="Back Slot" style="margin:10px"> </h3>

-1.20.2 updates will come slower than 1.20.1 until a full release.
-If there are any critical bugs then they will be patched but 1.20.1 will be the most up to date version.
-Ports to 1.20.4 will come after we're out of beta.
+1.20.2 is stable but development has been put on pause until 1.20.1 is out of beta.
+1.20.1 is the most up-to-date version.
+Ports to 1.20.4+ will come after we're out of beta.
 Ports to 1.19 and earlier is TBD.

 ### Grave Mod Developers